State Veterans Homes

 Specialty plates for veterans and military members.
 All vehicles that are registered in NYS as a passenger class vehicle or as a commercial class vehicle are eligible.
 Certain custom plates are available for Motorcycles also.

-Visit the New York Division of Veterans Services website for more information on any of these programs.
+Visit the New York State Division of Veterans Affairs website for more information on any of these programs.